GabrielMBulgarelli/ETLSalesPipelineAnalysis/README.md

 Potential extensions to this project include:
 - Inclusion of interactive Fabric Power BI dashboards on descriptions
+- Inclusion of Delta tables for BI Analysis
 - Implementation of machine learning models for demand forecasting and customer segmentation
 - Integration with real-time data sources for near-real-time analytics
 - Implementation of automated alerting based on key performance indicators